ziapeltagames/six-winters/docs/RULES.md

 The first step is to determine the difficulty of the campaign.
 Initial threat levels are based on difficulty.
 Place gray cubes at the appropriate position of each resource track:

-* **Cakewalk**: First space, on same space as red progress cubes
+* **Cakewalk**: First space, on same space as red threat progress cubes
 * **Standard**: Third space
 * **Difficult**: Sixth space
-* **Impossible**: Ninth space, only three away from the last space of the track, when particularly bad effects kick in
+* **Tragedy Incarnate**: Ninth space, only three away from the last space of the track, when particularly bad effects kick in

 At the standard and cakewalk difficulties, there's a very high chance of at least a pyrrhic victory.
 The game at those levels is more about what happens to characters along the way and the degree of success.
-At the difficult and impossible levels, there's a chance the players will not succeed at all.
+At the difficult and tragedy levels, there's a chance the players will not succeed at all.

 ## Choose Starting Locations